andrasq/node-qibl/README.md

 Arrange for the Derived class to inherit class and instance methods and properties from the Base class, including inherited properties.
 Equivalent to `util.inherits`.

+Note that static class methods and constructor properties are not inherited with `util.inherits`, but are with `class ... extends` and with `qibl.inherits`.

 ### qibl.derive( className, parent, [,prototype] [,constructor] )

 Create a derived class from the parent.
 Returns the constructor.